Two earthquakes shook part of western North Carolina on Sunday and Monday.

 The first quake happened at a depth of about 1.3 miles, about 90 miles north of Charlotte, according to USGS reports.
 The second happened at a depth of about 5.71 miles.

-No damage was reported, but the USGS reported that some people may have felt the first quake as a light shaking and weak shaking spread as far as Winston Salem and Boone.
+No damage was reported, but the USGS said that some people may have felt the first quake as a light shaking and weak shaking spread as far as Winston Salem and Boone.

 The earthquakes occurred in the East Tennessee Seismic Zone, according to the Center for Earthquake Research and Information in Memphis, Tenn.
 That zone stretches from northeastern Alabama to southwestern Virginia and is one of the most active zones in the Eastern United States.

-Earthquakes in the central and eastern U.S., although less frequent than in the western U.S., are typically felt over a much broader region.
+Earthquakes in the central and eastern U.S., although less frequent than on the West Coast, are often felt over a much larger area, according to the USGS.